mohammadRezaeian/notes/posts/others/2020-11-24-for-me-only.md

 read: true # reading post type
 math: true # using math equations in note?
 good: true # (on hold) the note is good written
-noOudated: true # this kind of post doesn't have "outdated" warning box
+noOutdated: true # this kind of post doesn't have "outdated" warning box
+customJS: ["toggle-notes.js"] # for custom js files which are stored in _includes/scripts/
 ```

 ## Other components